-Footwear-Conventional type of riding footwear with a heel that covers the ankles are required.
+Footwear-Conventional type of riding footwear, that covers the ankles (short or tall) with a heel.
 Through First Level, tall black or brown dress or field boots, or jodhpur/paddock boots with matching full grain smooth leather leg piece or leather-like material are allowed.
 Above First Level must wear tall black or brown dress or field boots.